forestgrape/coronavirus/index.md

 * avoid crowded places
 * instructions how to ventilate the room and flat before opening extern doors

-#### isolation
+#### isolation/home-lockdown
-To reduce spread isolation can be a radical option.
+To reduce spread isolation/home-lockdown is a radical measure.
+The more is known about Sars-CoV-2 and its spreading the more finegrained the measures can be.
 * this option should be used with care since it can discourage people from testing or disclosing socials contacts and travel history.
-* a complete stay at home order is in my opinion *not* appropriate according to current scientific knowledge and may even be contra-productive:
+* there are good reasons against a complete stay at home order in my opinion as of 31.7.2020:
     - going outside is important for an intact immune system and good health.
-This is important for infected.
+This is especially important for infected.
-    - indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk
+    - indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.
-    - avoiding indoor or crowded public space is important however
+    - avoiding indoor and crowded public spaces is important however

+Isolation may be working for people with own houses with gardens but for people living in big buildings, permanent home stay introduces transmission opportunities.